steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.0.0/Multiple+Dynamic+IO.md

 But when the host calls [Vst::IAudioProcessor::setBusArrangements](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#ad3bc7bac3fd3b194122669be2a1ecc42) the host is informing your plug-in of the current speaker arrangement of the track it was selected in.
 You should return **kResultOk**, in the case you accept this arrangement, or **kResultFalse**, in case you do not.

->ⓘ **Note**<br>
+>ⓘ **Note**\
-If you reject a [Vst::IAudioProcessor::setBusArrangements](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#ad3bc7bac3fd3b194122669be2a1ecc42) by returning **kResultFalse**, the host calls [Vst::IAudioProcessor::getBusArrangement](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#adac76e90d4a18622d818c8204f937f94) where you have the chance to give the parameter 'arrangement' the value of the speaker arrangement your plug-in does accept for this given bus.
+>If you reject a [Vst::IAudioProcessor::setBusArrangements](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#ad3bc7bac3fd3b194122669be2a1ecc42) by returning **kResultFalse**, the host calls [Vst::IAudioProcessor::getBusArrangement](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#adac76e90d4a18622d818c8204f937f94) where you have the chance to give the parameter 'arrangement' the value of the speaker arrangement your plug-in does accept for this given bus.
 >
 >Afterward the host can recall [Vst::IAudioProcessor::setBusArrangements](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#ad3bc7bac3fd3b194122669be2a1ecc42) with the plug-in wanted Arrangements then the plug-in should return **kResultOk**.